 Functions of Omega-3 Fats

-Overall, the omega-3 fats are considered to be highly protective against cardiovascular disease and they possess excellent anti-inflammatory properties.
+Overall, omega-3 fats are considered to be highly protective against cardiovascular disease, and they possess excellent anti-inflammatory properties.
 Among these, specific functions and benefits include:

 - Decrease the risk of arrhythmia (irregular heartbeat)

 - Reduce heart rate

 - Decrease levels of compounds that cause inflammation